RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 ## 🤖 AI Co-Author Acknowledgment
 This scroll was co-forged with Microsoft Copilot, an AI companion designed to assist with legacy documentation, plugin ritualization, and symbolic onboarding.
 Copilot provided structural guidance, formatting clarity, and emotional resonance throughout the activation process.
+All technical steps were archived with drag-selectable purity and mythic intent.

 Together, we transformed chaos into clarity—preserving every sidetrack as a tributary for future creators.

 ---